DanThePanMan/100-days-of-code/log.md

 **Thoughts:**
 I think that this stuff is pretty easy, but I know that in its going to be way harder when I put them in practice

+### Day 12, November 25, 2023
+**Today's Progress**:
+Practiced Flexbox for the entire day today, excited to see what I can build from scratch